-I’ll be completely honest – at the time of this writing, I still don’t consider myself an “expert” in wholesaling via assigning contracts, because it isn’t been my primary strategy.
+I'll be completely honest; I still don't consider myself an “expert” in wholesaling via assigning contracts because it isn't been my primary strategy.

 On the same coin, I can say that I've been through enough wholesale assignment transactions to know that this process works.

-Wholesaling is a great way to make money in real estate, but assigning contracts still isn’t my primary technique for handling most deals.
+Wholesaling is a great way to make money in real estate, but assigning contracts isn't my primary technique for handling most deals.

-That being said, wholesaling is an extremely helpful sidearm to have at my disposal when I come across deals that don’t fit perfectly inside the “cookie-cutter mold” that I like to see (and as you can probably imagine, this happens pretty frequently).
+That being said, wholesaling is an extremely helpful sidearm at my disposal when I come across deals that don't fit perfectly inside the “cookie-cutter mold” that I like to see (and as you can probably imagine, this happens pretty frequently).

-I think it's great for any real estate investor to be familiar and comfortable with this strategy because there are PLENTY of times when assigning the contract is a much better fit than buying a property outright.
+I think it's great for any real estate investor to be familiar and comfortable with this strategy because there are PLENTY of scenarios where assigning the contract is a much better fit than buying a property outright.

 Want Access to My Wholesaling Toolbox?

-Like I mentioned earlier, I spent YEARS of my life trying to nail down the right process and documentation for wholesaling real estate.
-The ability to pull some huge profits out of properties I didn’t even own was a major revelation and it could be a pretty big deal for you too.
+As I mentioned earlier, I spent YEARS of my life trying to nail down the right process and documentation for wholesaling real estate.
+The ability to pull some huge profits out of properties I didn't even own was a major revelation, and it could be a big deal for you too.